Twiggy: 2000–2009

 In 2001, Twiggy co-hosted the British magazine programme This Morning.
 In 2003, she released another album, Midnight Blue.
 Seventeen of the CD's 20 tracks had previously unreleased material from 1982 to 1990, including a duet with Leo Sayer, "Save the Last Dance for Me", and a cover of the Rolling Stones' "Ruby Tuesday".
 Two of the tracks ("Feel Emotion" and "Diamond") had been issued as singles in the mid-1980s.
 In 2005, she joined the cast of the television show America's Next Top Model for Cycles 5–9 as one of four judges, and a year later, she appeared on the cover of the "Icons" issue of Swindle magazine.
 She also returned to modelling, fronting a major television, press, and billboard campaign for Marks & Spencer, the British department-store chain.
-Her involvement in the advertising campaign has been credited for reviving Marks and Spencer's fortunes.
+Her involvement in the advertising campaign has been credited for Marks and Spencer's successful revival.

 In 2006, she portrayed herself as a 19-year-old in the radio play Elevenses with Twiggy, for BBC Radio 4's The Afternoon Play series.
 She did not return to America's Next Top Model in its tenth season due to scheduling conflicts.
 Her replacement was model Paulina Porizkova.
-Also in 2007, Sepia Records released a previously shelved album that Twiggy recorded in 1979, produced by Donna Summer and Juergen Koppers.
-Heaven in My Eyes ["Discotheque"] contains the eight original tracks due to be released, plus four remixes by The OUTpsiDER.
-The album was also made available on iTunes.
-In 2008, she supported the "Fashion Targets Breast Cancer" campaign in support of Breakthrough Breast Cancer, alongside fellow celebrities –comedian Alan Carr, singer Natalie Imbruglia, actress Anna Friel, and DJ & presenter Edith Bowman.
+Also in 2007, Sepia Records released a previously shelved album, Heaven in My Eyes ["Discotheque"], that Twiggy recorded in 1979, produced by Donna Summer and Juergen Koppers.
+She appeared in Marks & Spencer's 2008 Christmas ad campaign alongside Myleene Klass, Lily Cole, and others.

 In the summer of 2009, the beauty products company Olay debuted its "Definity Eye Cream" campaign depicting Twiggy.
 Accusations of airbrushing created a stir with the media and public.
 A website campaign set up by Jo Swinson, the Scottish Liberal Democrat MP, attracted 700 individual complaints.
 Procter & Gamble admitted to minor retouching and replaced the image.
 The Advertising Standards Authority (ASA) announced that the ad gave a "misleading" impression, but that no further action was required because the image had already been withdrawn.
 Its announcement said: